[February 2, 2026]

 The Evolution of Rendering on the Web

-Server Side Rendering (SSR) brought the best of both worlds: the server renders the full HTML on each request, delivers a fast initial page, and React hydrates it on the client for interactivity.
-But SSR has a cost — every single page visit triggers a server-side render.
-For content that barely changes, that's wasteful.
+Server Side Rendering brought the best of both worlds: the server renders the full HTML on each request, delivers a fast initial page, and React hydrates it on the client for interactivity.
+But SSR has a cost.
+Every single page visit triggers a server-side render.
+For content that barely changes, that is wasteful.

 Incremental Static Regeneration is where Next.js truly shines.
-With ISR, pages are statically generated at build time — just like a classic static site.
-But here's the key: you define a revalidate interval, and Next.js will regenerate the page in the background after that time has passed.
+With ISR, pages are statically generated at build time, just like a classic static site.
+But here is the key: you define a revalidate interval, and Next.js will regenerate the page in the background after that time has passed.
 The user always gets a fast, cached response.
 The regeneration happens invisibly.

 This gives you the performance of a static site with the flexibility of a dynamic one.
 No spinning servers on every request.
 No stale content forever.
 It just works.